Lakshya123-cyber/Spotify-But-Better/README.md

 # Spotify-But-Better

-run js`npm i` before starting to change the code of this project
+run `npm i` in your terminal before starting to change the code of this project